demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 have the correct role so you have permissions to work with the relevant table.

 ### Configure Incident Mirroring When the Trigger Incident is ServiceNow
-When the trigger incident is ServiceNow, you use the default **ServiceNow Create Ticket and Mirror** incident type.
-You can also use the default incoming and outgoing mappers or optionally create custom mappers.
+When the trigger incident is ServiceNow, you use the **ServiceNow Classifier** and leave the Incident type as N/A, with either the default incoming and outgoing mappers or optional custom mappers.

 #### STEP 1 - Configure the ServiceNow v2 Integration Instance for Mirroring.
 1. Navigate to **Integrations** and search for **ServiceNow v2**.
 2. Click **Add instance**.
 3. Select **Fetches incidents**.
-4. Under **Classifier**, select ServiceNow Classifier.
+4. Under **Classifier**, select **ServiceNow Classifier**.
     **Note:**
     You define either the **Classifier** or the **Incident type** (not both).
 It is recommended to define the **Classifier** and leave **Incident type** N/A to enable labeling custom incident types under the ServiceNow Classifier.